Luminoid/blog/source/_posts/Swift-Features.md

 ```
 Since `ShoppingListItem` provides a default value for all of the properties it introduces and does not define any initializers itself, it automatically inherits all of the designated and convenience initializers from its superclass.

+The figure below shows the overall initializer chain for all three classes:
+{% asset_img DesignatedAndConvenienceInitializersInAction.png "Designated and Convenience Initializers in Action" %}

 ### Failable Initializers
+A failable initializer creates an *optional* value of the type it initializes.
+You write `return nil` within a failable initializer to indicate a point at which initialization failure can be triggered.
 ``` swift
 struct Animal {
     let species: String